 Annie’s Place is a self catering, ground floor apartment with easy access for up to four visitors in the historic, seaside village of Birsay Palace on West Mainland, Orkney.
 Immediate access to garden, sea shore, tearoom and historic buildings.
 Ideal for dog walking, cycling, bird watching, free fishing, historic world heritage sites and all that Orkney has to offer.
 Please see our COVID Care guidelines which we are following to keep us all as safe as possible.
 This can be found on our website: https://www.anniesplaceorkney.co.uk/covid-care

 Annie's Place is the self contained, ground floor apartment of the Old St Magnus Kirk Manse (built in 1761).
 It has WorldHost certification with its owners available to welcome and assist guests.
 The flat has good access, and sleeps up to four people in double and twin bedrooms.

 For more information and to book online please visit our website.
 Currently we have availability from January 2021 through to the end of March 2021.

 Additional folding bed and child's cot and high chair can be provided by arrangement.
 A recent guest commented that " the accommodation was just perfect for 2-4 adults/children, with everything we needed easily available".

 Dog owners are also delighted that Annie's Place has immediate access to wonderful "doggie walks" and the adjacent beach.
 Bring your dog with you for a small charge.

 In Annie's Place there is a well equipped kitchen/ diner which now includes a dishwasher.
-There is a modern bathroom with shower over the bath) and sitting room with comfortable leather armchairs and sofa.
+There is a modern bathroom with shower over the bath and the sitting room with comfortable leather armchairs and sofa.
 Wifi, TV, DVD, board games, jigsaws and books are also provided.
 The furniture, fittings and bed linen are of excellent quality, as the flat is regularly refurbished and updated.
 The overall facilities are praised by all guests, with positive comments that the flat is "exceptionally clean, uncluttered, comfortable and cosy".
 Orkney landscapes and seascapes by one of Scotland's leading artists, Rosanne Barr, are featured within the flat, reflecting the sea and country scenes which surround Annie's Place.